Writing-RL: Advancing Long-form Writing via Adaptive Curriculum Reinforcement Learning: Writing-RL

 \section{Writing-RL}

-In this work, we propose \textbf{Writing-RL}, an \textit{Adaptive Curriculum Reinforcement Learning} framework aimed at further improving long-form writing capabilities after instruction fine-tuning.
+In this work, we propose \textbf{Writing-RL}, an \textit{Adaptive Curriculum Reinforcement Learning} framework aimed at further improving long-form writing capabilities.
 The framework comprises three key components: \textit{Margin-aware Data Selection}, \textit{Pairwise Comparison Reward} and \textit{Dynamic Reference Scheduling}.
-By integrating outcome-based RL into long-form writing tasks, our approach improves model writing capabilities through more effective sample selection, reward design, and learning scheduling.
-We will describe the components in detail respectively.
+We describe these components below.